6 Stroller Fans to Keep Baby Cool and Comfortable

 - The rechargeable battery does not last very long (only up to six hours on the lowest speed setting)

-It’s natural for curious little ones to reach out for a whirling fan attached to their stroller.
-But with this stroller fan from Dreambaby, parents don’t have to worry about injuries.
+It’s natural for curious little ones to reach out to a whirling fan attached to their stroller.
+But with this option from Dreambaby, parents don’t have to worry about injuries.
 The soft, foam fins are safe to the touch, and the flexible neck and rounded edges also help prevent any cuts or boo-boos.
-Bonus: It’s affordable to boot.
+Bonus: At less than $9, it’s an affordable stroller fan to boot.

 - The soft foam blades are baby- and toddler-friendly